Judge nixes bid to stop coal sales that Trump revived

 U.S. District Judge Brian Morris said President Donald Trump's administration had fixed its initial failure to consider the environmental impacts of ending the moratorium.

-The administration's opponents had argued it did not look closely enough at climate change and other effects from burning coal when it did an environmental analysis of the government's coal program.
+The government released an analysis in February that said the decision to resume coal sales would make little difference in greenhouse gas emissions over time; a contention critics said was flawed.

+Attorneys for the plaintiffs argued the administration only considered emissions from a handful of leases and failed to capture the cumulative, long-term impact of the coal program.

-But Morris said the completion of that analysis was enough to fulfill the administration's immediate legal obligations.
-Any review of whether the analysis was itself flawed would require a new lawsuit, he added.
+But Morris declined to weigh in on the accuracy of the administration's conclusions.
+He said the February analysis was enough to fulfill the administration's immediate legal obligations.
+Any review of whether it was flawed would require a new lawsuit, he added.

+“Plaintiffs remain free to file a complaint to challenge the sufficiency of the EA and FONSI and the issuance of any individual coal leases," the judge wrote in a 24-page opinion.
-Trump pledged to end the moratorium prior to being elected and in office has sought to boost the industry, despite market forces that have sharply curtailed mining.

-Coal production has been dropping for years because of competition from cheaper fuels and pollution costs.
+Trump pledged as a presidential candidate to end the moratorium — part of what he called the “war on coal" — and in office has eased regulations in an attempt to bolster the industry despite market forces that have sharply curtailed mining.
+Coal demand among utilities has been dropping for years because of competition from cheaper fuels and rising costs to control pollution from coal.

 The coronavirus pandemic has accelerated the decline.
-But critics of the coal program note that lease sales have continued and say the administration’s moves could open tens of thousands of acres of public lands to new mining.
+Yet critics of the coal program note that some lease sales have continued and say the administration’s moves could open tens of thousands of acres of public lands to new mining.

+Attorney Jenny Harbine, who represented the Northern Cheyenne tribe and several environmental groups in the case, said the ruling would not stop the shift many utilities are making from coal to renewables and other cleaner sources of electricity.

+“The Trump administration’s desperate efforts to subsidize coal won’t save the industry, they will only cause more damage to water, air and climate as we move to better alternatives," she said.

-In a ruling last year, Morris had faulted the Interior Department for not considering potential damage to the environment when it lifted the moratorium.
-In response, Interior Department officials analyzed the potential effects from four leases sold under the Trump administration and concluded they would result in a negligible impact on climate change.
+In an initial ruling in the case last year, Morris faulted the Interior Department for not considering potential damage to the environment when it lifted the moratorium.
+In response, Interior Department officials looked at the potential effects from a small number of leases sold under Trump and concluded they would result in a negligible impact on climate change.

-The four leases that were analyzed make up a small piece of a federal leasing program that accounts for about 40% of U.S. coal production, primarily from large strip mines in Western states.
+The leases in Utah and Oklahoma that were analyzed make up a small piece of a federal leasing program that accounts for about 40% of U.S. coal production, primarily from large strip mines in Western states.

 Opponents of the leasing program included the Democratic attorneys general of California, New York, New Mexico and Washington state.